aguirre-lab/aguirre-lab/CONTRIBUTING.md

 `pre-commit` hooks must all pass for files to be committed.

+Some hooks are difficult to completely pass, or are imperfect (yet still helpful).
 Hooks that may be skipped (with the `-n` flag in `git commit`) are:
 ```
 pylint